simtd/dmenu-editor-history/README.md

 There are two basic usages:

 1) `dmenu-editor-history --sel` - Select a file or search for a new one via dmenu.
 This command is intended to be run via a custom hotkey.
 2) `dmenu-editor-history --open example.txt` - Open a new file from the terminal.
-This command is intended to be run via a custom shell alias.
+This command is intended to be run via a custom shell alias and replaces the normal command you use to open files like `subl`, `vim`, `code`.

 ## Installation